History of the Arizona Cardinals: A new stadium, but the same team (2006)

 Following the game against the Bears, Green fired his offensive coordinator, Keith Rowen; the game's final drive with the conservative play calling being the reason behind the firing.
 In the first game after the Monday Night debacle, the Cardinals were dominated in a 22–9 loss to the previously winless Raiders, one of only two games Oakland won in 2006.

-Whisenhunt era (2007–2012)
+A moment in the sun - Warner's comeback (2007–09)

 On January 1, 2007, after a 5–11 season and a 3-year record of 16–32, the Cardinals announced the firing of Green.
 After a brief period of speculation, Pittsburgh Steelers offensive coordinator Ken Whisenhunt was named the Cardinals head coach for the 2007 season.

-In the 1st round of the 2007 NFL Draft, the Cardinals selected offensive tackle Levi Brown from Penn State with the fifth overall pick.
-The Cardinals selected cornerback Dominique Rodgers-Cromartie with their first pick in the 2008 NFL Draft.
+In the 1st round of the 2007 NFL draft, the Cardinals selected offensive tackle Levi Brown from Penn State with the fifth overall pick.
+The Cardinals selected cornerback Dominique Rodgers-Cromartie with their first pick in the 2008 NFL draft.

 The Cardinals finished 2007 with an 8–8 record, just their third non-losing record since moving to Arizona.

-The Super Bowl season: 2008
+Matt Leinart had started the first five games, but Kurt Warner had replaced him in three of those and started the other 11, posting a 7-7 record in games he finished.
+This practically put an end to the Cardinal's reliance on their former top ten pick as Leinart would ultimately only get two more starts in his NFL career, just one for Arizona.
+The former Super Bowl MVP Warner had begun his career resurgence which would solidify his case for Canton and take the Cardinals soaring to new heights.